maxhebditch/batchgit/README.md

 Script will loop through git repositories, pull first to avoid conflicts and then push to remote source.

+##Issues

+###Why are some of my repos not being found?
+By default, it only looks for git repos from the home folder recursively.
+This means that if your repo lives in `\var` or something then it won't be found.
+If this is an issue I can add this to the todo list.
+Just raise an issue!

 ##TODO
 1. Bootstrap new computer using `~/.batchgitrc` to git clone.
 2. Tidy up output.